One variety of honey that stands out among its plentiful counterparts is Buckwheat Honey.

 Farmers grow beech wheat primarily as a ground cover to add nitrogen to the soil and improve its fertility.
 These plants also help manage soil erosion and out-compete weeds.

-But before these plants produce seeds, they boast of delicate flowers that are irresistible to bees.
+But before these plants produce seeds, they boast delicate flowers that are irresistible to bees.
 Honeybees truly love the smell of the Buckwheat flowers during the blooming season in August onwards.
 Of course, besides the smell, the nectar of the tiny flowers strongly attracts the bees.

 To produce monofloral honey from these plants, our industrious friends work extra hours to collect enough nectar.